shhubhamsharma/PDF-from-Email-To-Database/README.md

 # PDFfromemailToDatabase

-A project to fetch pd attachments from email and store the content in the database.
+A project to fetch pdf attachments from email and store the content in the database.